ikluft/ikluft-tools/perl-on-pi/README.md

 	cpan install GPS::Serial Device::SerialPort
 * change to superuser for installation steps which require it sudo -s
 * We need to turn off the serial console.
 Edit /boot/cmdline.txt to remove any kernel boot parameter that looks like `console=serial0,115200`.
+The RasPi will need to be rebooted for this to take effect.
+But you can wait for that until the rest of the installation instructions are done.
 * We need to disable the login prompt on the serial port.
 (These are current for Raspbian Jessie in Feb 2017.)
-	* On a RasPi 1/1+/2/Zero run these commands. systemctl stop serial-getty@ttyAMA0.service systemctl disable serial-getty@ttyAMA0.service
+	* On a RasPi 1/1+/2/Zero run these commands.

+		systemctl stop serial-getty@ttyAMA0.service

+		systemctl disable serial-getty@ttyAMA0.service

-	* On a RasPi 3 run these commands. systemctl stop serial-getty@ttyS0.service systemctl disable serial-getty@ttyS0.service
+	* On a RasPi 3 run these commands.

+		systemctl stop serial-getty@ttyS0.service

+		systemctl disable serial-getty@ttyS0.service

+* The RasPi 3 uses /dev/ttyS0.
+If you're using a 1/1+/2/Zero, edit your copy of gps-read.pl to use /dev/ttyAMA0.

 ## [serial-read.pl](serial-read.pl) - read data from serial port
 This is a simpler and lower-level example which reads raw data from the serial port so you can see the raw NMEA strings from the GPS.